Administration > File Management

 Ensuring a smooth production process

-The Workflow must transfer files at different times to different target systems (printers, cutters, etc.) or pick up files from system memory.
-To ensure this, the Workflow must be able to access these Folders and Shares and check their availability on a permanent basis.
+The Workflow must transfer files at different times to different target systems (Printers, Cutters, etc.) or pick up files from system memory.
+To ensure this, the Workflow must be able to access the Shares and check their availability on a permanent basis.